Fifty3North/Hoard/README.md

 Works anywhere but tested in Blazor and Xamarin.

-Uses SQLLite and Akavache API to provide persistence
+Uses SQLite and Akavache API to provide persistence

 ## TODOs